automated-assistant-systems/task-assistant/README.md

-# Automated Task Assistant
+# Task Assistant
 ### GitHub App · Automated Workflows · Repo Hygiene · Dashboards

-Automated Task Assistant is a GitHub App that automates repository hygiene, sprint consistency,
+Task Assistant (formerly Mindforge Orchestrator) is a GitHub App that automates repository hygiene, sprint consistency,
 and issue lifecycle management using a rules-based workflow engine.

 It applies **track labels**, enforces **milestones**, generates **telemetry**, and produces
 a real-time **dashboard.json** inside your repository — with zero external dependencies.

-Automated Task Assistant gives your team clarity, consistency, and visibility across your development workflow.
+Task Assistant gives your team clarity, consistency, and visibility across your development workflow.

 ---